madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ###Encrypted Disk Layout Details

-Above, [sda2](https://askubuntu.com/questions/950307/why-guided-partitioning-create-a-sda2-of-1-kb) is the extended partition.
+The [/dev/sda2](https://askubuntu.com/questions/950307/why-guided-partitioning-create-a-sda2-of-1-kb) is the extended partition.
 What is shown as *1K* is the [unaligned](https://unix.stackexchange.com/questions/128290/what-is-this-1k-logical-partition) area in it.

 `/boot` is not encrypted by default.
 Rather that deal with effort to [encrypt](https://dustymabe.com/2015/07/06/encrypting-more-boot-joins-the-party/) it (`grub` will still be unencrypted and you have to take extra care during kernel / grub / distribution updates), an additional BIOS disk password (or VM disk encryption password) maybe better.